 “BIM makes it possible to create a digital archive of information and track what you have found so that historical information is integrated into the project and can be evaluated.
 At the same time, you leave a legacy behind for the future.
 In a historical or listed building, as opposed to a new building, you often encounter structural changes that have occurred over time.
 We are now beginning a restoration project on the Torre degli Anziani in Padua; each floor of the building has a different cross-section.
 Designs of that level of complexity can only be done and managed with BIM.”

 “The research phase is critical to the success of the project.
-Being able to get as much information as possible is necessary in order to minimise the unforeseen variables.
+Being able to get as much information as possible is necessary to minimize unforeseen variables.
 The upgrading of a historical building starts with a thorough analysis of the context, of each element located in its geographical setting.
-Then comes the historical analysis of the building through diagnostic surveys relating to the architectural, structural and building service engineering aspects.”
+Then comes the historical analysis of the building through diagnostic surveys relating to the architectural, structural, and building service engineering aspects.”

 Image source: Archivio Storico di Venezia